SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-electronic-devices/rule.md

 ---
 seoDescription: Pay less tax on electronic devices by salary sacrificing with your pre-tax money and save approximately 30% depending on your tax bracket.
 type: rule
-title: Do you take advantage of salary sacrificing electronic devices?
+title: Paryoll - Do you take advantage of salary sacrificing electronic devices?
+(Aussie Only)
 uri: salary-sacrifice-electronic-devices
 authors:
   - title: Jimmy Chen